 While I spent my Saturdays in this version of Ukrainian culture, my friends were listening to rock and punk music.
 In the mid-eighties, for the first time, these musical worlds met and the roots of ‘The Ukrainians’ were formed” - Peter Solowka

-For three decades ‘The Ukrainians’ have been performing their unique mix of Ukrainian roots and western rock all over the world.
-All the important details of their musical journey are found below, including their origins in UK indie band ‘The Wedding Present’.
+For over three decades ‘The Ukrainians’ have been performing their unique mix of Ukrainian roots and western rock music all over the world.
+Here are some of the milestones of their musical journey, including their origins in UK indie band ‘The Wedding Present’.

 'Ukrainski Vistupi V Johna Peela' – 1989

 The Ukrainians grew out of a project instigated by guitarist Peter Solowka of 80s band ‘The Wedding Present’, when they decided to make one of their sessions for the BBC's John Peel Show a Ukrainian one!
 Peter's friend 'The Legendary Len' was drafted in because he sang, played a scratchy, authentic village-sounding violin and was a student of Slavonic languages.
 The group recorded the first BBC session which was duly broadcast, and then John Peel played it several times over again!
 It’s still being played to his day, most recently by Gideon Coe on BBC R6…

 This lead to two further BBC sessions at Mr Peel's request, where Ukrainian mandolinist Roman Remeynes was recruited to play and also sing occasional vocals.
 These were also broadcasted numerous times, and consequently the first two sessions were released as an album by RCA records and “Ukrainski Vistupi V Johna Peela” was born.
 The Wedding Present with Len & Roman played an 8 day UK tour to promote the album which sold almost 70,000 copies worldwide.
 The record is famous as being the only Ukrainian language to feature in the UK album charts (no.22)!!